 The barges cruise through picturesque countryside almost hugging the banks of narrow canals as they pass through a series of locks, offering opportunities for guests to get off the barge and either walk or ride bicycles along the towpath before catching up with the boat at the next lock.

 Most boats hold 6-20 people so a small group of girlfriends can charter an entire vessel.
 Guests get to interact with the crew (The ratio of crew to guests is usually 1:2 or better) who handle all the logistics of shopping, cooking, cleaning and leading excursions in chauffeured vans—creating a hassle-free experience for guests.

 If friends live across the country (or across the globe), all they need to do is gather at the city from which the barge departs.

 Gourmet food and wine experiences are integral to the barge experience.
 An onboard chef designs breakfast, lunch and dinner menus to highlight local food specialties.

 Menus can be personalized to address individual food preferences.
 Wines are local, too, with ample opportunities to taste new wines and learn about them.

 Except for gratuities and air transportation, barge trips are a fully inclusive mode of travel (including a well-stocked open bar) so there’s no need to worry about splitting bills or racking up added costs.

-“Today’s women travelers are more confident and independent than ever before,” said Derek Banks, managing director of European Waterways, in a press release announcing the getaways.
+“Today’s women travelers are more confident and independent than ever before,” said Derek Banks, managing director of European Waterways, in a press release.
 “The social nature of hotel barging makes it an ideal way to take a break with like-minded friends in a relaxing setting.”

 - To find out more about hotel barging, visit EuropeanWaterways.com